 Each year between April and November, Australia’s eastern coastline comes alive with the spectacular migratoin of humpback whales.
 After a summer of feeding on krill in Antarctic waters, these beautiful animals migrate north to sub-tropical waters where they mate and give birth.
-During their annual migration of up to 10,000 kilometres, it’s quite easy to spot humpbacks from eastern coastal towns such as Lennox Head, Ballina and Byron Bay.
+During their annual migration of up to 10,000 kilometres, it’s quite easy to spot humpbacks from eastern coastal towns such as Lennox Head, Ballina and Lennox Head.

 The exact timing of the migration period can vary from year to year depending on water temperature, sea ice, predation risk, prey abundance and the location of their feeding ground.
 The majority of humpbacks in Australian waters migrate north from June to August, and back towards the Southern Ocean from September to November.
 Groups of young males typically lead the migration while pregnant cows and cow-calf pairs bring up the rear.
 Adult breeding animals form the bulk of the migration in the middle stages.

 Humpback Whales reach an average length of 12-19 metres and can weigh upt 36,000 kg.
 Althougth it isn’t the largest whale found in Australian waters it is arguably the most iconic.
 Recognised by Australians today as more valuable alive, both environmentally and economically, this species was once valued only when it was dead — mainly for its oil and baleen, or ‘whalebone’.